jakkaj/k-scratch-node/README.md

     -V, --version              output the version number
-    -l, --log                  Output the Kudulog stream to the console -p, --path [functionPath]  The base path of your function (blank for current path) -m, --monitor              Monitor the path for changes and send them up -g, --get                  Download the Function app ready for editing locally.
+    -l, --log                  Output the Kudulog stream to the console -p, --path [functionPath]  The base path of your function (blank for current path) --profile [profilePath]    Full path to a profile file (optional - will auto scan up for profile path if omitted) -m, --monitor              Monitor the path for changes and send them up -g, --get                  Download the Function app ready for editing locally.
 Works with the -f sub folder option -u, --upload               Upload a folder to the server.
 Works with the -f sub folder option